This website uses cookies to ensure you get the best experience on our website

 From there, the competition brought further esteemed winners who went on to enjoy opportunities working in some of the world’s best restaurants.
 After a few years, Diners Club UK parted ways, and new sponsors were found – prestigious companies from across the hospitality industry, proud to develop new generations of talent, and the same can be said today.

-In nearly four decades, the competition has seen a number of prestigious judges preside over the competition, and it has taken place in many different kitchens, from Claridge’s to Westminster Kingsway College.
+In nearly four decades, the competition has seen a number of prestigious judges preside over the competition, and it has taken place in many different kitchens, from Claridge’s to Westminster Kingsway College, and most recently the Alain Roux Culinary School.
 It has helped the careers of hundreds of chefs working in the UK and played a key role in improving Britain’s culinary reputation abroad.
 The Scholars themselves enjoy being part of a network of top-class talent and have taken part in numerous educational trips abroad.

 While the competition itself has also evolved over the years, with chefs set different tasks to test their competences, the competition remains true to its origins: to develop and reward classic culinary techniques.
 Only by mastering these skills, do chefs have the foundation on which to build a successful culinary career.